Cocoa Prices Extend Rally on Shipping Threats

-NY cocoa prices on Monday rallied by +1.83%, extending last Friday's sharp 5.73% rally to a new 2.5-week high.
+NY cocoa prices today are sharply higher as the 1.5-week-long short-covering rally continues.
 The ongoing war in Iran has sparked short covering in cocoa futures amid concern that the closure of the Strait of Hormuz will boost shipping costs, curb cocoa exports, and limit supplies.
-The closure of the strait has increased global shipping rates, insurance costs, and fuel prices, thereby raising cocoa importers' costs.
+The closure of the Strait has increased global shipping rates, insurance costs, and fuel prices, thereby raising cocoa importers' costs.

-Slowing cocoa deliveries to ports in the Ivory Coast is supportive of prices.
-Monday's cumulative data from the Ivory Coast shows that Ivory Coast farmers shipped 1.35 MMT of cocoa to ports in the current marketing year (October 1, 2025, through March 1, 2026), down -3.6% from 1.40 MMT in the same period a year ago.
+In addition, slowing cocoa deliveries to ports in the Ivory Coast is supportive of prices.
+Monday's cumulative data from the Ivory Coast showed that Ivory Coast farmers shipped 1.35 MMT of cocoa to ports in the current marketing year (October 1, 2025, through March 1, 2026), down -3.6% from 1.40 MMT in the same period a year ago.

 Last Monday, May NY cocoa posted a contract low, and nearest-futures London cocoa (H26) fell to a 3-year low after the International Cocoa Organization (ICCO) raised its global 2024/25 cocoa surplus estimate to 75,000 MT from a November forecast of +49,000 MT, the first surplus in four years.
 ICCO also forecasts global cocoa production in 2024/25 will climb by +8.4% y/y to 4.7 MMT.
 Meanwhile, StoneX on January 29 forecasted a global cocoa surplus of 287,000 MT in the 2025/26 season and a 267,000 MT surplus for 2026/27.